2moe/tmoe/src/en/repo.md

 How do I go about getting a software package?

 Manual compilation may be necessary for some persons.
-Because they must be highly adaptable.
+Because they must be highly adaptable and customisable.

 > "2moe" has seen some individuals utilize compiled installations for the sake of vanity.
 > In fact, it's probably not the best choice.